MONTH OF BIRTH: Nov. 2012

 Now he is in college and majoring in early childhood education.
 We believe that he will become a good teacher in the future.

 MONTH OF BIRTH: Oct.
 2005

 Daniel was recovered by police from a human trafficking ring in January 2006, at which time he was an infant.
-He was placed in government care in Fuzhou while police investigated his case and he was later assigned the birth date October 8, 2005.
+He was placed in government care while police investigated his case and he was later assigned the birth date October 8, 2005.
 Daniel suffers from no physical disabilities.
-In August 2013, Daniel moved into the Fuzhou Living Hope Children’s Home and was placed in the care of Mr. and Mrs. Zhao.
+In August 2013, Daniel moved into Living Hope Children’s Home and was placed in the care of Mr. and Mrs. Zhao.